 Michigan asparagus facts:

-- Michigan ranks second in the nation for asparagus production and acreage, producing up to 21 million pounds each year.
+- Michigan ranks third in the nation for asparagus production, producing up to 23 million pounds each year

-- The total annual value of Michigan’s asparagus crop is around $20 million when leaving the farm, and the value soars to $30 million after packing and processing.
+- The total annual value of Michigan’s asparagus crop is more than $23.2 million

 - Among vegetables, asparagus is the leading supplier of folic acid